Microsoft's Visual Studio is an integrated development

 the fly-out menu that appears as shown in figure 1.
 Notice that the keyboard shortcut for this task is Shift+Alt+O (that's the letter O not a number 0).

 Step 2: Next you will see the Open Web Site dialog box.
-Use the File System tab to locate the root folder of your Web site, your CSIS115A folder and select it as shown in figure 2.
+Use the File System tab to locate the root folder of your Web site, your CSIS115A.
+CSIS525, or CSIS786 folder (depending on the class you are enrolled in) and select it.
+Once you have selected your data folder, click the Open button in the bottom right-hand corner of the dialog box as shown in figure 2.

 Step 3: Click the Open button and your site's files and folders should appear in the Solution Explorer as shown in figure 3.